Wedding Dress Codes for Men: A Style Guide

 A casual dress code doesn’t mean you don’t have to try.
 You should still want to look stylish, cool, and put-together.
 So iron you shirt, trim your beard and be the dopest goddamn version of “casual” you possibly can be.

-DRESS CODE: COCKTAIL OR SEMI-FORMAL
+Wedding Dress Code: COCKTAIL OR SEMI-FORMAL

 AKA… MOST OF THE WEDDINGS YOU’RE GOING TO THIS SUMMER